krunal9797/windows-10-activation/README.md

 # windows-10-activation
-1st off your securiyy systtem and after save files to .bat extension and run as admini
+1st realtime protection disable and after save this file win.cmd and run as administrator